-We usually counsel customers to allow no more than one 4202 event per Replicated Folder per day under normal operating conditions.
+I usually counsel customers to allow no more than one 4202 event per Replicated Folder per day under normal operating conditions.
 “Normal” meaning no Initial Replication is occurring.
-We base this on the reasoning that:
+I base this on the reasoning that:

 - Time spent cleaning up the staging area is time spent not replicating files.
 Replication is paused while the staging area is cleared.

 - DFSR benefits from a full staging area using it for RDC and cross-file RDC or replicating the same files to other members